Tolga-Egilmezel/frontend-bookmarks/README.md

 ## Front-End Bookmarks :sunglasses:

 We get bored of reorganize our bookmarks in browser :punch: And moving all of them to github.
-So far looks like best decision ever :laughing: @Tolga-Egilmezel & @filiz137
+So far looks like best decision ever :laughing: [Tolga Egilmezel](https://github.com/Tolga-Egilmezel/) & [Filiz Altinturk](https://github.com/filiz137/)

 ####Table of Contents